September Artist – Lana Del Rey (Part 1)

 I’ve also heard “Doin’ Time” from her 2019 album Norman Fucking Rockwell on the radio.
 And I’ve heard her song “Young and Beautiful” for The Great Gatsby soundtrack, though the first version of that song I heard was a cover from music collective Postmodern Jukebox.
 I’ve also heard her cover of the song “Once Upon A Dream” used for some trailers for the movie Maleficent.

 As I listen to the Lana Del Rey discography I might come across a song and go “oh yeah I’ve heard that.”
-For now just looking at the tracklist of her albums those are the only songs of her I can say I know for sure.
+For now just looking at the tracklist of her albums those are the only songs of hers I can say I know for sure.

 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

 From the limited amount of Lana Del Rey songs I know I get the impression that she’s talented and willing to take risks in her career.
-I have a feeling each her albums are different from each other.
+I have a feeling each of her albums are different from each other.
 There’s a sense of nostalgia in her songs that I’ve heard and a version of fernweh (a German word with no direct translation but is a sense of missing a place you’ve never been to).
-The songs of hers I’ve heard (with the expectation of her cover of “Once Upon a Dream”) seem to have a version of fernweh but for a period of time as well as a place, like 1960s Hollywood.
+The songs of hers I’ve heard (with the exception of her cover of “Once Upon a Dream”) seem to have a version of fernweh but for a period of time as well as a place, like 1960s Hollywood.

 I also feel Lana Del Rey takes after (in some regard) to what I call the Kate Bush school of songwriting.
 Kate Bush is an English singer-songwriter who has been around since the late 70s (though I first heard her music around 2013).
 One thing that struck me about Kate Bush was how (particularly in her earlier work) she writes songs from various perspectives.
 Her songs aren’t necessarily about her life or viewpoint (some are, but many aren’t).
 She often has songs from many different viewpoints and characters (in an abstract way).
-She often uses works from other mediums (film, television, books, etc) to inform her songwriting.
+She also frequently uses works from other mediums (film, television, books, etc) to inform her songwriting.

 From the songs of Lana Del Rey’s I’ve heard I don’t think of them as, “wow this is definitely a personal experience she’s had and now she’s catharting out this song because all songwriters have to write from personal experience.”
 I’m sure there are more personal songs she has, but it doesn’t seem like this is her entire identity.
 It’s kind of like reading a book of fiction and realizing the story isn’t actually something that has happened to the author.